aadishv/aadishv.dev/src/content/posts/robotics-3.md

 * Match structure: Teams compete 1v1.
 Elimination rounds do not use alliances and rank teams individually.
 * Robot count: Each team uses two robots per match, one fitting within a 15” cube and the other within a 24” cube.
 * Timing: Matches consist of a 30-second autonomous period and a 90-second driver Control Period.
-* Custom shtuff: A wide range of commercial hardware, sensors, springs, electronics, pneumatics, and coprocessors are permitted.
+* Custom shtuff (mispelling intentional): A wide range of commercial hardware, sensors, springs, electronics, pneumatics, and coprocessors are permitted.
 You can also fabricate or 3D-print your own parts(!!!).
 (For reference, V5RC only allows you a narrow selection from V5 hardware and sensors.)
 * Motors: The number of V5 Smart Motors is unlimited (you are restricted to 88W of motors in V5RC; motors come in 11W and 5.5W variants).

 Check out my previous two ([1](/robotics-1) [2](/robotics-2))  posts for a more in-detail explanation of how V5RC handles these things.